 Disqualified candidates no longer appear in your pipeline view but they aren’t lost; you can still see them at the last stage they reached under the ‘disqualified’ tab:

 This is useful when you have a few great candidates, but decide to progress with only one.
 Should you be hiring again, it’s easy to go back to that position and view disqualified candidates at the most advanced stages.
 The timeline will display all the communication between the candidate and your hiring team.

 Workable’s recruiting pipelines help you shape your hiring processes and improve your hiring efficiency.
 Data and activities from your pipelines feed into Workable reports so that you can spot inefficiencies and track improvements over time (e.g. reducing time spent at the interview stage.)
 Also, through Workable’s integrations, your pipelines are connected with other systems you might be using.
 For example, if you are using BambooHR or Namely as your HRIS, integrate them with Workable so when you move a candidate to your pipeline’s “Hired” stage, their profile is automatically created in your HRIS.
 Less data entry means fewer chances to make a mistake, and more time to tackle other tasks.

-Check out the rest of our Workable University articles to learn how Workable can enhance your recruiting pipelines with structured interviews, assessments, interview scheduling options and more.
+Check out the rest of our Hiring with Workable articles to learn how Workable can enhance your recruiting pipelines with structured interviews, assessments, interview scheduling options and more.